Title: Borgia World Map (Borgia Mappa Mundi)

 Collection: The John Rylands Library, (c) The University of Manchester

 The elaborate Borgia Mappa Mundi, or map of the world, pictures multiple layers of ‘foreignness’ – exotic animals, hybrid creatures, distant nations, fabled races, and non-Christian peoples – across the lands of Africa at the top, Asia to the left, and Europe in the centre and bottom.
 At the very top, silhouettes of dog-headed figures, representing the ‘Saracen Ethiopian King with his dog-headed people’, are found next to a tribe of hairy Ethiopian women, slightly to the right.
 On the left side of the Borgia map, in India, three devilish figures and a dragon dance near the gates of Paradise, where two figures protect an angel.
 Just below this, in the two square regions of Gog and Magog, is the dwelling place of the Jewish people, whom the map describes as giants with ‘evil manners’.
-In Prussia, placed centrally at the bottom of the map, a battle wages between the Christian and the Pagans, who are ‘continually fighting with one another’.
+In Prussia, placed centrally at the bottom of the map, a battle wages between the Christians and Pagans, who are ‘continually fighting with one another’.
 Read more about this object.

 Danielle Gravon, University of Manchester

 Evelyn Edson, The World Map, 1300–1492: The Persistence of Tradition and Transformation (Baltimore: The Johns Hopkins University Press, 2007).

 Wilma George, Animals and Maps (Berkeley: University of California Press, 1969).